chxj1980/orwell/README.md

 # How to build

-First of all, see the dockerfile in `/docker` to understand how your system might look like for the installation to work
+First of all, see the dockerfile in `docker` folder to understand how your system might look like for the installation to work

-I don't expect you to successfully build it yet because you need access to my cameras but if you insist
+I don't expect you to successfully see camera images yet because you need access to my cameras but if you insist

 For the little QT/QML visualizer (just for debugging):